sf-wdi-24/ajax-book-app/readme.md

 While you're developing a library, treat it as a real-world project.
 As you run into issues with our API add them to a list of problems.

 You're required to keep a list of 5 issues which caused friction for you while using our API.
 An example could be "I found it difficult to find documentation on what was returned from the API".

+Feedback on API

+1) Dummy data

+At firts the auto refresh worked fine, but eventually the db seemed entirely hosed.

+2) PUT

+I really struggled with PUT b/c we had to dynamically find the ID of the book, , ie "find closest" which I couldn't get working.

+3) Fail safe

+I was expecting some protection like "are you sure?" when you delete or a way to un-delete.

+4) Documentation

+More API definition would have been nice.
                                                                                                                                                With your problems in hand, read <a href="https://github.com/gocardless/http-api-design" target="_blank">HTTP API Design Resources</a> and see if anything is covered in that github document.

 Prove to us you've read the document by including your list of 5 issues and any supporting references from the document in your submission pull request.